What is an Autoimmune Disease?

-An immune system gone awry is basically the cause of all autoimmune diseases.
+An immune system gone awry is generally the root cause of all autoimmune diseases.
 The white blood cells that normally fight foreign invaders such as viruses, bacteria, and cancer, begin to attack your own healthy cells.
-However, scientists are not sure what causes your immune system to malfunction like this.
-Most of the evidence suggests that genetics plays a role, combined with environmental factors, lifestyle (smoking, for example), infections and/or tissue damage.
+Scientists are not sure what causes your immune system to malfunction like this.
+Evidence suggests that genetics plays a role, combined with environmental factors, lifestyle (smoking, for example), infections and/or tissue damage.

-Also, while your body is fighting off an infection, healthy cells can sometimes get caught in the crossfire.
-For example, the autoimmune condition psoriasis often develops after someone has had strep throat.
+Infection history can play a part in autoimmune development because while your body is fighting off an infection, healthy cells can sometimes get caught in the crossfire.

-Hormones are also likely to play a role because 75 percent of affected patients are women.
-Pregnancy and menopause seem to affect the course of these diseases as well, sometimes improving them, and sometimes making them worse.
+Hormones may also be involved since 75 percent of affected patients are women.
+Pregnancy and menopause seem to affect the course of these diseases, sometimes improving them, and sometimes making them worse.

 Autoimmune diseases are challenging to diagnose.
 Many of the earliest symptoms like fever and fatigue are found in a wide variety of illnesses.
 Symptoms often come and go.
 And a single autoimmune disease can show up in different ways in different people.

-Your doctor will review your symptoms and health history, including any family history of autoimmune disease, before doing a physical exam.
-If the doctor suspects autoimmune disease, there are lab tests that can help with a diagnosis.
+Your provider will review your symptoms and health history, including any family history of autoimmune disease, before doing a physical exam.
+If the doctor suspects an autoimmune disease, there are lab tests that can help with a diagnosis.

-The antinuclear antibody test (ANA) is often one of the first tests doctors use.
+The antinuclear antibody test (ANA) is often one of the first diagnostic tests medical professionals use.
 This test detects abnormal proteins called antinuclear antibodies that the immune system makes when it attacks your own cells.
 A positive result on this test means you may have an autoimmune disease but doesn’t narrow down which one.

-Your doctor may perform further tests to measure autoantibodies produced in specific diseases, your white and red blood cell count, or several chemical indicators of inflammation.
+Your prescriber may perform further tests to measure autoantibodies produced in specific diseases, your white and red blood cell count, or several chemical indicators of inflammation.

 Autoimmune Disease Treatment

-There’s no cure for the vast majority of autoimmune diseases, but there are treatments that may help you manage your symptoms and lead a normal life.
-These treatments are designed mainly to:
+There may be no cure for a vast majority of autoimmune diseases, but there are therapies that can help you manage your symptoms and lead a fulfilling life.
+These medical options are designed to: